BitcoinDesign/Guide/guide/payments/activity.md

 imagesBasics:
     - file: activity
       alt:
-      caption: A purely technical perspective of a transaction list.
+      caption: A minimal transaction list that avoids the display of technical details.
     - file: annotated-activity
       alt:
-      caption: Annotated transactions capture a much richer story for users.
+      caption: If users annotate transactions well, they see much richer history.
+    - file: semi-annotated-activity
+      alt:
+      caption: Unless a user is thorough about organization, they will see a mix of annotated activity and raw transaction information.
+    - file: activity-ids
+      alt:
+      caption: If your users are likely to rely on addresses or Lightning invoice IDs to identify payments, you may decide to show them.
+Always consider your users.
 imagesGrouping:
     - file: micropayments
       alt: